 - Lastly, not only is it extremely unlikely for Kris Kremers to be attacked by a Caiman, but it’s even more unlikely for both Kris and Lisanne to be attacked at the same time.
 Certainly one would have the ability to seek help.

 Alligators are apex predators, which means that nothing hunts them except for larger alligators (and sometimes humans).
 They’re also cold-blooded, meaning they do not have the ability to heat themselves.
-They must surface for oxygen because they do not have lungs.
+They must surface for oxygen because they have lungs.

 At first, I thought that Spectacled Caimans could be a worthy culprit to Kris Kremers and Lisanne Froon’s disappearance.
 However, as I learned more about alligator’s physiology and behavior, I realized that it’s so unlikely that it’s virtually impossible for an alligator to have been involved in their disappearance and death.

 The two most likely scenarios remain: Either Kris Kremers suffered a catastrophic fall that decimated her pelvis, or someone intentionally attempted to destroy her bones.
+All other theories are too far fetched.

 Only One Rib Bone Was Found